thacherT1D/4rsam/Misc/Command Line.md

 ### Exercise

-Is the output from this command the as the output you got from the `pwd` command?
+Is the output from this command the same as the output you got from the `pwd` command?

 ### File system navigation